bguesman/docsify-test/docs/editor/blocks/celestial_body_block.md

     </div>
 </div>

-This block is what you'll use to render any planet, star, or other spherical object in the sky.
+This component is what you'll use to render any planet, star, or other spherical object in the sky.

 <!---------------------------------------------------------------------------------------->
 <!--------------------------------------- MODELING --------------------------------------->